Gents and Mixed Section Competition Rules 2018

 3 Only complete teams can compete in competitions.
 Any member who has not paid their subscription by the due date will have their name deleted from the competition and may not play in or as a substitute in any other competition until their subscriptions have been paid.
 The member will be so notified.
 The member may also not represent the Club until the subscriptions have been paid.
 New members may enter a competition or play as a substitute provided that they have paid their subscriptions.

 4 Draw: All competitions will be drawn by the Match Secretary after the closing date and the dates and times entered into the diary and the competition charts.

 5 Rinks will be drawn by the office staff prior to the time of the tie.
 When there are 6 or fewer ties scheduled for the same time and day, rinks will be drawn from rink numbers 2 to 7.

-6 Burned Ends will be played in accordance with the latest SIBA Rules Year Book 2017-2018 section 3 – see section 6.1 – 6.8 of this document on RESPOTTED JACKS.
+6 Burned Ends will be played in accordance with the latest SIBA Rules Year Book 2018-2019 section 3 under SIBA Rules and Regulations p77 – see section 6.1 – 6.6 of this document on RESPOTTED JACKS.
 These rules will now apply to all SIBA league, cup and team games and all FIBC league and knock out games including inter club friendly matches as follows.